 7 but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.

-8 If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
+8 If we say that we have no sin, we are deceiving ourselves, and the truth is not in us.

 9 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.

-10 If we say that we have not sinned, we make Him a liar and His word is not in us.
+10 If we say that we have not sinned, we make Him a liar, and His word is not in us.

 The fog of war has been observed, studied, and documented in modern military combat.
 The fog of war is the uncertainty experienced by participants in military operations.
-It a metaphor for war’s ambiguities.
+It is a metaphor for war’s ambiguities.
 The fog of war is the personal uncertainty one suffers during an engagement, operation, or campaign.
 Once a battle begins, information can become confusing and even distorted.

 During stressful combat, every aspect of cognitive function is severely degraded.
 Relatively simple cognitive functions such as reaction time and vigilance are significantly impaired, as are more complex functions, including memory and logical reasoning.
 As cognitive functions diminish and slow, uncertainty and indecision increase, and combatants react almost solely from instinct and preparation.

-Those who pass, become eligible for further training to become a Navy SEAL, the most elite military force on the planet.
+Those who pass become eligible for further training to become a Navy SEAL, the most elite military force on the planet.

 REFLECT & PRAY

-We have a choice, clarity of vision and focus or confusion and indecision.
+We have a choice, clarity of vision and focus, or confusion and indecision.